Eve Shapiro: United States and the Juillard School

 When Shapiro was due to return to London Schneider asked her to step in to direct final year students in Athol Fugard's South African play Boesman and Lena whose director had had to leave the production after only one week.
 Shapiro remained in New York to carry out that task, after which the school asked her to stay longer.
-Shapiro consulted with John Fernald at RADA in London who said "you can stay, as long as you come back".
+Shapiro consulted with Hugh Cruttwell (who had taken over as RADA principal some years previously) in London who said "you can stay, as long as you come back".
 She then for three years taught in both London and New York for six month periods in each city.
 "For a while, I was working at both Juilliard and at RADA; the best of both worlds, in a way."

 When Michael Langham took over the Drama Division at Juilliard in 1979 he wanted Shapiro to be there full-time, so she made the decision to relinquish her place on RADA's staff (though for the rest of her life she continued to direct there as an occasional guest) and she was appointed full-time to the faculty of the Juilliard Drama Division which by 1979 had a reputation as America's pre-eminent acting programme.

 Shapiro settled permanently in New York and remained there for 43 years, until her death, establishing herself from 1983 in an eighth–floor Upper West Side apartment on the corner of Riverside Drive and West 84th Street in Manhattan overlooking the Hudson River.
 Shapiro also bought a small 1985–built townhouse in the town of Rhinebeck 100 miles north of Manhattan, up the Hudson River.
 She sold this house in 2015.

 Shapiro's work with the Juilliard Drama Division, similar to her experience at RADA, involved teaching, mentoring and directing acting students, the two dozen or so chosen each year from any of up to 2,000 applicants for a four–year course.
 Among the many students who came under her influence at Juilliard and who have since become familiar faces on stage, film and television were Viola Davis, Greg Jbara, Val Kilmer (at the time the youngest person to be admitted to the Drama Division), Kevin Spacey (though he did not graduate) Jessica Chastain, and Kelly McGillis who, struggling with her key role in the 1985 film Witness, "in the deep of the night ... calls her old acting teacher, Eve Shapiro, who says, "Trust yourself, Kelly.
 Live the life of this woman and forget you'."